 So you should always check that the company you are booking through has either an ATOL (if there are flights involved), or some other recognised protection arrangement.
 If not, or if you make booking directly for hotels or services, then you will not be covered if the company through who you book goes out of business after you have paid them.

-Several organisations, including the Association of Independant Tour Operators (AITO), the Association of British Travel Agents (ABTA) operate or recommend protection schemes which cover travel not already covered by the ATOL system (i.e. anything without a flight).
+Several organisations, including the Association of Independent Tour Operators (AITO), the Association of British Travel Agents (ABTA) operate or recommend protection schemes which cover travel not already covered by the ATOL system (i.e. anything without a flight).

+When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
+This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 If you do not receive an ATOL Certificate then the booking will not be ATOL protected.
 If you do receive an ATOL Certificate but all the parts of your trip are not listed on it, those parts will not be ATOL protected.
 For more information about financial protection and the ATOL Certificate go to www.atol.org.uk/ATOLCertificate.